“There is no escaping the fact that fostering is not always a bed of roses and it can be challenging at times….

 The couple from Huntingdon, Cambridgeshire, are encouraging more people to consider taking up fostering to meet the growing need to give children a loving and stable home.
-In 2017 figures released by the Fostering Network revealed an additional 610 foster families were needed in the East of England.
-According to statistics from the Department of Education, in Cambridgeshire, 80 more children came into care during 2017 then left.
+An additional 610 foster families were needed in the East of England, figures released by the Fostering Network revealed.
+According to statistics from the Department of Education, in Cambridgeshire, an additional 80 placements were needed.

 Andrew and Amee had been considering fostering for a while and were convinced to go ahead after talking to friends who are also foster parents.
 They have two sons and a daughter: triplets aged 10, who encouraged their parents to go ahead with fostering.

 The couple took their first placement two years ago and are currently caring for two sisters aged fifteen and nine.

 “Placements often come from quite a chaotic background and it is very rewarding to see the progress they have made just by being provided with a simple and stable home life.”

 “After spending time in placement, children can have a different perspective on life, their behaviour often improves and this reflects in their school work.
 As a couple, we have always been strong believers that sibling groups should not be split up and that is why we have our current placement.
 Due to where we live, the girls have been able to continue to go to the same schools they were already at and have managed to stay in touch with their friends, which has also helped them”.